 iban_duplicates = df.groupby('Creditor IBAN')['Creditor'].nunique().reset_index()

-iban_duplicates = iban_duplicates[iban_duplicates['Creditor'] > 1] # Filter only IBANs with multiple beneficiaries
+iban_duplicates = iban_duplicates[iban_duplicates['Creditor'] > 1] # Filter IBANs linked to multiple beneficiaries

 print("IBANs linked to multiple beneficiaries:")